Devotional for Monday July 27th

 Good Morning Everyone,

-Our theme for this month: “Think for yourself”
+Our theme for this month: “Fresh wind, fresh fire”

-Our thought for today: “Stick to the script”
+Our thought for today: “Be filled with the things of God”

 God Bless,